ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 6, 2020:**

+My op-ed on ChatGPT and statistics is now out.
+You may find it interesting.

 **April 6, 0955:**

 I added an example line of output for the homework, and a note on holdout sets.